- About Health New Zealand

 Occupational Therapy Qualification

-• A Bachelor of Occupational Therapy or a similar recognized qualification from a New Zealand institution (e.g., Otago Polytechnic or Wintec).
+A Bachelor of Occupational Therapy or an equivalent qualification from a recognised New Zealand institution, such as Otago Polytechnic or Wintec.

 Registration with the OTBNZ

-• All OTs must be registered with the Occupational Therapy Board of New Zealand to legally practice.
+All Occupational Therapists must be registered with the Occupational Therapy Board of New Zealand to practice legally.
+Registration requires submitting:

 Annual Practising Certificate (APC)